 None of these platforms publish dollar amounts, which makes direct comparison difficult.

-The full Demandbase One suite (Marketing + Sales + Advertising + Data) cannot be purchased as separate modules, though Advertising and Data are available as standalone starting points.
+Demandbase uses a platform fee plus per-user fee model.
+The full Demandbase One suite cannot be purchased as separate modules, though Advertising and Data are available as standalone starting points.
 There is no free trial of the full platform and no self-serve entry tier.
 Advertising media spend is separate from the software subscription.
 Implementation follows a structured process: under 60 days for onboarding, 3-6 months for adoption, 6+ months for optimization.

+ZoomInfo is free to start with consumption credits based on usage.
 ZoomInfo offers two free entry points that neither competitor matches: ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, the Chrome extension, and WebSights Lite.
 A separate 7-day free trial provides access to core platform features.
 For teams evaluating options, the ability to test ZoomInfo's data quality before committing is a real advantage.

 Implementation and learning curves

+Demandbase requires the most structured implementation.
 The three-phase onboarding (under 60 days setup, 3-6 months adoption, 6+ months optimization) reflects the platform's breadth and complexity.
 Companies without dedicated marketing operations resources will need Demandbase's services team to get value from the platform.
-The Demandbase Academy offers six role-based learning tracks and two certifications, which helps, but the time-to-value investment is real.
+The Demandbase Academy offers six role-based learning tracks and two certifications.

+HockeyStack is faster to implement technically.
 Website tracking requires a single JavaScript snippet, and CRM integrations connect via one-click OAuth.
-But the learning curve is steep.
-Building custom attribution models, defining funnel stages, and structuring reports takes strategic setup and several weeks to master.
+But the learning curve is steep: building custom attribution models, defining funnel stages, and structuring reports takes strategic setup and several weeks to master.
 Once configured, the drag-and-drop interface and Odin AI make daily use accessible.

 Security and compliance